 Of course, there’s no simple answer to this question: we observe network data sets across a wide variety of domains, and many of them have different properties.
-For our purposes today, we’ll look at a sample of four networks:
+For our purposes today, we’ll look at a sample of four networks, including two familiar ones provided with NetworkX and two new ones:

 twitch: A network of mutual friends on the Twitch streaming platform.
 The data set was collected by Rozemberczki, Allen, and Sarkar (2021).